 Upset Tummy Bath

-Mix one drop ginger and three drops of Roman chamomile essential oil in one teaspoon milk or carrier oil.
+Mix one drop ginger and three drops of Roman chamomile essential oil in one teaspoon carrier oil.
 Stir the blend into a warm bath.

 Travel Ease Blend

 Add the essential oils to the spray bottle and top with the carrier.

 To use before and during travel: Shake well.
 Spray a small amount onto your hand and then massage the oil onto your neck and chest (and the abdomen if you have an upset stomach).

 If irritation occurs, discontinue use.
 Keep out of reach of children and pets.

 Alternative: Use half the amount of the listed essential oils to make a personal inhaler or aromatherapy jewelry diffuser to use/wear during travel.

 Source: Kelly Holland Azzaro, RA, CCAP, CBFP, LMT.
 "Autumn Recipes."
 NAHA Aromatherapy Journal, Autumn 2016.3, p.
 73.

 Note: It's always a good idea to spot test skin products before using them on a large area.